awsdocs/aws-codebuild-user-guide/doc_source/sample-bitbucket-pull-request.md

 # Bitbucket pull request and webhook filter sample for CodeBuild<a name="sample-bitbucket-pull-request"></a>

 AWS CodeBuild supports webhooks when the source repository is Bitbucket\.
 This means that for a CodeBuild build project that has its source code stored in a Bitbucket repository, webhooks can be used to rebuild the source code every time a code change is pushed to the repository\.
-For more information, see [Bitbucket webhook events](bitbucket-webhook.md)\.
+For more information, see [](bitbucket-webhook.md)\.

 This sample shows you how to create a pull request using a Bitbucket repository\.
 It also shows you how to use a Bitbucket webhook to trigger CodeBuild to create a build of a project\.

+**Note**
+When using webhooks, it is possible for a user to trigger an unexpected build\.
+To mitigate this risk, see [Best practices for using webhooks](webhooks.md#webhook-best-practices)\.

 **Topics**
 + [Prerequisites](#sample-bitbucket-pull-request-prerequisites)